> Trade Association Compliance | CANADIAN COMPETITION LAW

 (Sections 78 and 79)

 The abuse of dominance provisions of the Competition Act (sections 78 and 79) can also apply to trade and professional association activities, where an association or its members possesses market power in a market.
-The Bureau has relied on the abuse of dominance provisions in several of the leading trade association cases in the past, notably against Canadian real estate boards and associations (The Canadian Real Estate Association and the Toronto Real Estate Board).
+The Competition Bureau has relied on the abuse of dominance provisions in several of the leading trade association cases in the past, notably against Canadian real estate boards and associations (The Canadian Real Estate Association and the Toronto Real Estate Board).

 The potential penalties for abuse of dominance under the Competition Act can be severe and include, among other things, AMPs of up to the greater of $25 million ($35 million for each subsequent order), three times the value of the benefit derived from the abusive conduct or, if the latter amount cannot be reasonably determined, 3% of the person’s annual worldwide gross revenues.
 For more information, see: Abuse of Dominance.